 Multiple lanes on Mississippi River Bridge shutdown Monday evening

-PORT ALLEN - Two eastbound lanes and one westbound lane along the Mississippi River Bridge were shut down Monday night.
+PORT ALLEN - Both sides of the Mississippi River Bridge were shut down Monday night into Tuesday morning for several hours.

+The closure started around 9:15 p.m.
+Traffic was being diverted to the old Mississippi River Bridge.
+By 5:40 a.m., the bridge had reopened.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.